Can You Cancel a Florida Divorce?

 A notice of dismissal will not dismiss a counter-petition unless it is filed by the spouse who filed the previous document.
 Most courts won't accept these forms unless the information has been printed in black ink or typed on a computer in the correct fields.
 If you have assistance with filling out the form, but your helper is not a legal professional, then that individual will also need to provide his or her name and address at the bottom of the document.

 This includes all attorneys, your spouse, and any other court officials or counselors that you have been working with.
 These copies of the form can be e-mailed or hand delivered.
 After this is complete, the court will generally recognize that your marriage has been restored and will discontinue your divorce case.
-If you want more information about this process, or about another aspect of family law, the contact Jacksonville divorce attorney Charles E. Willmott, P.A. to help you!
+If you want more information about this process, or about another aspect of family law, contact Charles E. Willmott, P.A. today!